anxiousrabbit1/Mondrian_Tree_AL/README.md

 # Run experiments for the active learning visualization project

+run `./run_examples.py` to create the prediction values and test samples for the CASP experiment.

-Original paper: Active Learning for Non-Parametric Regression Using Purely Random Trees
+# Original paper: Active Learning for Non-Parametric Regression Using Purely Random Trees

 Algorithms and experiments for NeurIPS paper "Active Learning for Non-Parametric Regression Using Purely Random Trees" available at: